Tactics to Boost Your Retirement Savings – If You’re Over 50

 How Do Taxes Play into This?

-The other side to our 401(k) contribution story is the tax impact.
+The other side of our 401(k) contribution story is the tax impact.
 Taking $30,000 per year (the maximum contribution of $22,500 plus the $7,500 catch-up) out of disposable income and putting it to work in savings can seem like a big sacrifice.
 Pre-tax dollars fund traditional 401(k) contributions, so the tax savings can be substantial.
-Taxes on traditional 401(k) contributions are deferred and paid during retirement.
+You defer taxes on traditional 401(k) contributions and pay them during retirement.
 Precisely because that’s when lower income can result in a lower tax bracket.

 An Underappreciated Extra – Health Savings Accounts Are Not Just for Medical Expenses

 These accounts provide tax-advantaged savings for current or future medical expenses, including deductibles, co-insurance, prescriptions, vision expenses, and dental care.
 In certain circumstances – for instance, if you need to use COBRA coverage to bridge a gap in healthcare, they can also be used for premiums.
 Unused balances are carried over to the following year.
-Funds never expire, and they can be passed on to a beneficiary after death.
+Funds never expire, and you can pass them on to a beneficiary after death.

 HSAs Have Significant Tax Advantages

-HSA’s have a “triple tax advantage” because you fund your account with pre-tax dollars.
-You won’t pay tax on withdraws made for medical expenditures, and you will not pay tax on interest of investment growth.
-Keep in mind, however, you will pay tax at a regular rate on withdrawals made for non-medical expenses, but there is no penalty.
+HSAs have a “triple tax advantage” because you fund your account with pre-tax dollars.
+You won’t pay tax on withdrawals made for medical expenditures, and you will not pay tax on interest of investment growth.
+Keep in mind, however, that you will pay tax at a regular rate on withdrawals made for non-medical expenses, but there is no penalty.

 …And There’s a Catch-Up